Baka9k/notes/README.md

 ```

 ## How to run end-to-end tests
-In notes directory, type this command and observe how chrome windows opens and runs full test suite
+In notes directory, type this command and observe how chrome window opens and runs full test suite
 ```
 npm test
 ```